- Status: Endangered

-Estimated numbers left in wild: Defined as a separate species in 2001, there are no reliable estimates of numbers in the wild.
+- Estimated numbers left in the wild: Defined as a separate species in 2001, there are no reliable numbers in the wild.
 Only 12 of these lizards have been captured.
 However, the population of the Panay monitor lizard appears to be falling.

 The Panay monitor lizard is much more slender than is usually the case with lizards in this family.
-The background coloration of the lizard is a dark grey-brown with black markings.
-The head is elongated and the tail is longer than the body and head combined.
+The background coloration of the lizard is dark grey-brown with black markings.
+The head is elongated, and the tail is longer than the body and head combined.

 Not very much is known, at this point, about the breeding habits of the Panay monitor lizard.
 Because the species was only described in 2001, little research has been done on even the most basic facts of this lizard’s life.

-Location: The Panay monitor lizard is found exclusively on Panay Island in the Philippines.
-It needs mature rainforest, with sufficient fruiting trees to survive.
+The Panay monitor lizard is found exclusively on Panay Island in the Philippines.
+It needs mature rainforest with sufficient fruiting trees to survive.

-In addition to habitat loss, the Panay monitor lizard is also hunted by the indigenous population of the island for food.
+In addition to habitat loss, the Panay monitor lizard is also hunted by the island’s indigenous population for food.

-Do you know of or are you a part of an organisation that work to conserve the Panay Monitor Lizard, then please contact us to have it featured on Our Endangered World.
+Do you know of or are you a part of an organization that works to conserve the Panay Monitor Lizard?
+Then please contact us to have it featured on Our Endangered World.